zelanko/sql-docs.zh-tw/docs/t-sql/functions/key-name-transact-sql.md

 GO
 -- Create a table for the demonstration
 CREATE TABLE DemoKey
-(IDCol int IDENTITY PRIMARY KEY,
+(IDCol INT IDENTITY PRIMARY KEY,
-SecretCol varbinary(256) NOT NULL)
+SecretCol VARBINARY(256) NOT NULL)
 GO
 -- Open the symmetric key if not already open
 OPEN SYMMETRIC KEY TestSymKey